 - As a Church, seeking to follow the way of Jesus, who taught us, “you shall love your neighbor as yourself,” (Mt.
 22:39) and to “do to others as you would have them do to you” (Mt.
 7:12), we maintain our longstanding commitment to support and welcome refugees and immigrants, and to stand with those who live in our midst without documentation.

-- We reaffirm and renew the principles of inclusion and the protection of the civil rights of all persons with disabilities.
+- We reaffirm and renew the principles of inclusion and the protection of the civil rights of ALL

 - We commit to the honor and dignity of women and speak out against sexual or gender-based violence.